-OK To add to recent files Check "OK To add recent files" to allow your recently loaded songs to be added to this list.
-Search The [Search] button lets you search the Favorite Songs list by typing in part of a file name.
+▼ OK To add to recent files Check "OK To add recent files" to allow your recently loaded songs to be added to this list.

+Search The [Search] button lets you search your favorite songs by typing in part of a file name.